shaojun/open_docs/projects/edge/rv1126/prepare.md

     mmcblk0boot0 179:32   0    4M  1 disk
     mmcblk0boot1 179:64   0    4M  1 disk
     ```
+    that `sda1` with size 58.7G is your USB Drive.
 * Create a folder in board Debian for mount Usb Drive
 `mkdir /media/usb_drive`
 * Mount Usb Drive in board Debian